gvwilson/fiction/iffy/index.md

 <!-- END -->

 But there wasn't one.
-Two---no, three---of the Marines' drones buzzed overhead as a Marine chambered another stubby canister in his tangle gun.
+Two—no, three—of the Marines' drones buzzed overhead as a Marine chambered another stubby canister in his tangle gun.

 The ecologist made a fist and pressed it against his temple.